Phylogenetic invariants: straightforward from the general Markov to equivariant models: Edge invariants for equivariant models

 Theorem 2 of \cite{CasFerBirkhauser} together with the results of section 4 give:

-\begin{thm}(\cite{CasFerBirkhauser}) Let $\N$ be a phylogenetic network evolving under a $G$-equivariant model.
-Assume that there is a clade $T_A$ in $\N$ that does not contain any reticulation vertex and write $B=L\setminus A$.
+\begin{thm}(\cite{CasFerBirkhauser}) Consider a $G$-equivariant model on a phylogenetic network $\N$.
+Assume that there is a clade $T_A$ in $\N$ that does not contain any reticulation node and write $B=L\setminus A$.
 If $p=P_{\N,\theta}$ is a distribution on $\N$, then the block-rank of $Tf_{A|B}(p)$ is smaller than or equal to $\mathbf{m}$. \end{thm}

-The same is true if we consider the full-dimension block-diagonal flattening matrix instead of the thin flattening.
+{An analogous result can be obtained} if we consider the full-dimension block-diagonal flattening matrix instead of the thin flattening.